Adelaide Convention Centre

 The Adelaide Convention Centre is a large convention centre on North Terrace, Adelaide, South Australia.
 It was the first purpose-built convention centre to be built in Australia.
-Along with several other venues, the Adelaide Convention Centre is administered and staffed by the Adelaide Venue Management Corporation, a subsidiary of the South Australian Government.
+Along with several other venues, the Adelaide Convention Centre is administered and staffed by the Adelaide Venue Management Corporation (known as AVM or AVMC), a statutory authority of the South Australian Government.